Ego8316/webserv/README.md

    make
    ```

-   Optional: Compile with custom log level:
+   Optional: Compile with custom log level (default is 2, see below for more)
-   - default log level is 2
-   - 0 is DEBUG and above, 4 is ERROR only
-   - messages that are below set log level are outputted to a file instead of cout
-   - each logging level has it's color, but it is sometime overriden to avoid givin an inapropriate impression of safety/danger

    ```bash
    make LOG_LEVEL=3